Jeremiah 27:17

 19. He foretells the remnant of the vessels shall be carried to Babylon,

-Do not listen to them
+Do not listen to them.

-serve the king of Babylon
+Serve the king of Babylon and live!

 Why should this city become a ruin?